 |Performance||Nov 23, 2019, 2:30pm|

-This course meets for 8 sessions that are each 3 hours long.
+Course meets for 8 sessions, each 2 hours long.

 Please note all tuition payments include a $35 non-refundable registration processing fee.